videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/features/custom-track/custom-audio-track.md

 ### Custom Track while initializing the meeting

-If you are by default turning the mic on, by passing the `micEnabled: true` in the `config` of `MeetingProvider` and want to use custom tracks from start of the meeting, you can pass custom track in the `config` as shown below.
+If you are passing `micEnabled: true` in the `config` of `MeetingProvider` and want to use custom tracks from start of the meeting, you can pass custom track in the `config` as shown below.

 ```javascript
 import { createMicrophoneAudioTrack, MeetingProvider } from "@videosdk.live/react-sdk"